Remove Ghost Followers Instagram: The Top Engagement Killer

 Ghost Followers Have an Inflated Following Count

 Lastly, you can tell someone is a fake follower if they have a strange follower-to-following ratio.
-Bots and fake accounts will follow too many people but only a few that follow them.
+Bots and fake Instagram accounts will follow too many people but only a few that follow them.

 They follow as many people as possible, hoping these users will follow them back.
 It usually never works and gives them an inflated following count with so few followers.

-Starting Fresh: How to Remove Ghost Followers
+Starting Fresh: How To Remove Bot Followers on Instagram

 Here’s how to remove ghost followers, step by step:

-2. Scroll through your follower base until you spot a sketchy account that could be a fake follower.
+- Scroll through your follower base until you spot a sketchy account that could be a fake follower.

-3. Visit their profile and look for the signs of a ghost follower.
+- Visit their profile and look for the signs of a ghost follower.

-4. Hit the back arrow that brings you back to your list of followers.
+- Hit the back arrow that brings you back to your list of followers.

-6. Confirm that you want to remove them from your follower base.
+- Confirm that you want to remove them from your follower base.
 You could also block them if you wish so they never follow you again.

-7. Repeat the process until you’ve weeded out the fake followers from your community.
+- Repeat the process until you’ve weeded out the fake followers from your community.

 Keeping Ghost Followers Out Moving Forward

 You also have the option to put your Instagram account on private to keep fake followers at bay.
 That way, no one can just freely follow you.
 You can screen them and look through their profile to verify authenticity before allowing them to follow you.
-This doesn’t seem viable for influencers and brands, but it’s a good idea for personal accounts.
+This doesn’t seem viable for influencers and brands, but it’s a good idea for personal Instagram accounts.

 Get Real Followers Over Ghost Followers Any Day With Path Social

-Having plenty of ghost followers doesn’t just kill your engagement rates.
-It puts your safety and well-being at risk, too.
-So, it’s time to ditch those fake followers and bot accounts and focus on reeling in real followers.
-That way, they will actually like and comment on your content and boost your engagement.One of the best ways to get followers is by working with us at Path Social.
+One of the best ways to get followers is by working with us at Path Social.
 Here, we strive to push people’s content to real, authentic people who engage with their posts.
 As a result, you’ll see a genuine uptick in your follower count.
 And no, none of them will be ghost followers.
 Start growing your Instagram community with us today!